davidmerrick/coolestguyinoregon.com/README.md

 - Add Route53 config to CloudFormation template
 - Make bucket private, only allow access from CloudFront
 - Add CloudFormation template for CodePipeline
+- Get bucket permissions in place so CodePipeline can write to it